 See an overview of the Summer 2012 issue.

 A few highlights of the Summer 2012 issue.

-Twilight Times ezine was on hiatus from January 2010 to June 2012, but we re-launched with the July 2012 issue.
-Going forward, we will be publishing on a regular quarterly schedule -- Winter (January 2014), Spring (April 2014), Summer (July 2014) and a special Halloween issue (October 2013).
+Twilight Times ezine was on hiatus, but we will re-launch with the July 2014 issue.
+Going forward, we will be publishing on a regular quarterly schedule -- Winter (January 2015), Spring (April 2015), Summer (July 2014) and a special Halloween issue (October 2014).
 We need poetry and stories for the Winter issue as well as the Spring issue.
-We will be open to submissions from Feb.
-15 to Mar.
-5, 2014.
+We are currently open to submissions.

 Futures Mystery Anthology Magazine is now part of the Twilight Times family of publications which includes Twilight Times Books, Paladin Timeless Books and Twilight Times ezine.

 The Dazzling Darkness a supernatural mystery by Paula Cappa.
 A secret lies buried beneath the haunting statuary in Old Willow Cemetery.
 In Concord, Massachusetts, the surrounding woods are alive with the spirits of transcendentalists Emerson, Thoreau, and Alcott.
 Elias Hatch, the cemetery keeper, is the last of modern-day transcendentalists.
 Does he know the secret power buried in Old Willow Cemetery?
 Would he reveal it?

 Check out Paula's story The Haunting of Jezebeth.